cilium/cilium/Documentation/install/upgrade.rst

   ``container-runtime`` and ``container-runtime-endpoint`` will not have any effect and the flag removal is scheduled for v1.8.0

+* The default ``--tofqdns-min-ttl`` value has been reduced to 1 hour.
+Specific IPs in DNS entries are no longer expired when in-use by existing connections that are allowed by policy.
+Prior deployments that used the default value may now experience denied new connections if endpoints reuse DNS data more than 1 hour after the initial lookup without making new lookups.
+Long lived connections that previously outlived DNS entries are now better supported, and will not be disconnected when the corresponding DNS entry expires.

 New ConfigMap Options
 ~~~~~~~~~~~~~~~~~~~~~